 My name is Maurice E. Wilson.
-I came out as a Tech Sgt.
-Went in the Army on Nov.
-25, 1940 as a Staff Sgt.
-We went into federal service inducted from the National Guard into the federal service.
-We went to Ft.
-Knox on Nov.
-25, 1940 and stayed until Aug.
-27, 1941.
-Left there and went to Louisiana on maneuvers and went through the maneuvers at Camp Polk, La.
-We left there on Oct.
-18, 1941.
+I came out as a Tech Sergeant.
+Went in the Army on November 25, 1940 as a Staff Sergeant.
+We went into federal service - inducted-from the National Guard into the federal service.
+We went to Fort Knox on November 25, 1940 and stayed until August 27, 1941.
+Left there and went to Louisiana on maneuvers and went through the maneuvers at Camp Polk, Louisiana.
+We left there on October 18, 1941.
 We loaded our army tanks up on flat cars and drove in passenger coaches in about five different trains taking us on different routes.
-Each train took a different route into California from Louisiana so they wouldn't be in no suspicion, too much army traveling on the train.
+Each train took a different route into California from Louisiana so they wouldn't be no suspicion, too much army traveling the train.